The 20 Types of Finches Found in the United States! (2021)

 - Females and young Cassin’s Finches are brown and white birds with dark streaks on the chest and underparts.

 Male Cassin’s get the red on the top of their head from eating colorful foods like the orange berries of firethorn plants.

 Cassin’s Finch Range Map

 Cassin’s Finches visit feeders in the winter that provide sunflower seeds.
 They also like shrubs with fruit such as mulberry, firethorn, or grape bushes.
 Interestingly, they crave salt and are often found visiting deposits of minerals on the ground.

 Their songs tend to imitate other birds, and both males and females sing.
 Listen below as a male Cassin’s Finch sings a joyful song with a quick series of short sounds.

 - Loxia leucoptera

-- Crisscrossed bill, which is used to separate pine cone scales to access the seeds.
+- Crisscrossed bill used to separate pine cone scales to access the seeds.